Home Holiday Decoration 101

 Candles are a must‑have for a holiday centerpiece, providing a soft, warm glow that sets the mood for the evening.
 There are several ways to incorporate them into your design:

-• Tea Lights or Votives: Scatter small tea light candles or votives around the centerpiece for a more subtle and intimate glow.
-You can place them in glass holders or mason jars for a rustic feel.
+• Tea Lights or Votives -- Scatter small lights around the arrangement for a subtle, intimate glow.
+Place them in glass candle holders or mason jars for a rustic feel.

-• Floating Candles: For a more modern look, consider using floating candles in a glass bowl or vase filled with water.
-You can also add cranberries or citrus slices for added texture and color.
+• Floating Candles -- Use a glass bowl or glass vase filled with water; add cranberries or citrus slices for extra texture and color.

 5. Add Festive Ornaments and Accents